Maluscat/reactive-storage/README.md

 ```

 The `delete(...)` instance method deletes a registered property from the
-instance's `target` and `endpoint`.
-Returns true if a property was successfully
+instance's `target` and `shallowEndpoint`.
+Returns true if a property was
-deleted (speak, if the property had been registered), false otherwise.
+successfully deleted (speak, if the property had been registered), false
+otherwise.

 Deep properties will not be deleted because the class does not hold a reference
 to them.
 As such, they will be garbage collected instead.